 Truth #1 – There’s Still Not Enough Time for DIY

 You’d think being a full-time do-it-yourself blogger there would be heaps of time to get soooo many more projects done, but there really isn’t.
-The truth is that it takes me, on average, about 3 days to do a project, from start to finish, even the most simple ones, like this DIY ornaments keepsake box and this DIY bench with storage I just posted about.
+The truth is that it takes me, on average, about 3 days to do a project, from start to finish, even the most simple ones.
+And sometimes, it takes over a month, like this DIY bathroom vanity I built from scratch.

-It’s a myth that every work-from-home person sits around in their jammies, scratching their bums, laughing at all you work-outside-the-home folks.
+It’s a myth that every work-from-home person sits around in their jammies, scratching their bums, laughing at all the work-outside-the-home folks.
 LOL.
 It’s not like that at all!
 Yes, there are days when I throw on work clothes, leave my hair an unruly mess, and work on a project in the garage all day.
-I usually look like this, on my knees, unwashed and with uncombed hair.

 But I’ve found that when you look like crap all day, it makes you feel like crap!
 So more often than not, I shower and try to at least throw some gel in this mop-of-a-head.
 Then I feel like I’ve done at least one thing right for the day!
 The beautiful part is having the option to bum out or beauty up.
-And because of that, I may never want to work outside the home every again!
+And because of that, I don’t think I’ll ever want to work outside the home ever again!

 Truth #3 – Sometimes I Fantasize About a Day Job